 - 4. Stockpiles will be constructed per the diagram in Attachment 2. - a.
 Wattles (dry straw or similar commercial or locally constructed absorbents) will be placed at the base of each stockpile directly in contact with the soil.
-Wattles will be overlapped by 2' and tied together.
-The wattle becomes a part of the contaminant and will be treated as such during future remediation. - b.
+Wattles will be

+- b.
 Edges of the bottom liner will fold back up and over the wattle and stockpile base by a minimum of five feet to contain any "settlement" and subsequent leaks from within. - c.
-The top liner will overlap the bottom liner's edge by at least three feet.
+The top liner will overlap the bottom liner's edge by at least three feet. - d.

-- d.
 When excavation of PFAS-contaminated materials in complete, stockpiles and liners will be lashed down with ropes and anchored with 60 lb. sandbags which will be replaced as needed. - 5.
 Stockpiles will be completely covered and weighted during hours of inactivity including during project construction (e.g.: evenings and weekends). - 6.
 Efforts will be made to minimize water from rain or weather events from entering the stockpile during active work. - 7.
 Stockpiles will be adequately marked. - a.
 Traffic safety cones or candlestick bollards are required around the perimeter of the stockpile. - b.
 Eight Public Health and Safety Signs (2 per side) will be placed around the perimeter of the stockpile at equidistant spacing.
 The signs will have a durable backboard and be weatherproof with letters readable from 20' away showing: contaminant of concern, point of contact for the Contractor (name and phone number), point of contact for the DOT&PF (name and phone number), state project number, and generation date.
 Signs will be maintained in readable condition and in place for the entirety of the soil's storage.
 See Attachment 3 for a template. - 8.
 Stockpiles will be regularly inspected and maintained to ensure the cover remains intact, excessive water does not accumulate, wattles remain in place, signs are legible and in place, and safety warning devices (traffic cones or bollards) are present and upright.
-Stockpiles will be inspected daily by the Contractor during project construction and a minimum of monthly by Gustavus DOT&PF staff during storage periods.
-Inspections will be documented and records sent biannually to DEC (see Reporting Procedures below).
+Stockpiles will be inspected daily during work days by the Contractor during project construction until the storage cell is filled and/or inactive for longer than a week and receives approval from a DOT&PF designated inspector that the cell is constructed to specifications and the site is secure; once approval is given by the inspector, stockpile inspections will occur once a week and after storm/wind events.
+After project's completion, the stockpile will be inspected by Gustavus DOT&PF staff a minimum of monthly and after storm/wind events.
+Inspections will be documented and records sent biannually to DOT&PF Statewide Aviation PFAS Program Manager (see Reporting Procedures below).
 Any access openings made to the liner (accidental tears, etc.) shall be immediately sealed off to prevent wind and rain intrusion. - a.
 DOT&PF does not anticipate leachate will be generated at the stockpile during rain events because contaminated material will be securely covered.
 In the unlikely event that leachate does occur, it will be pumped out of the stockpile area and containerized and DEC will be notified. - 9.
 If the stockpiles cannot be remediated in two years, DOT&PF will consult with DEC and request an extension if necessary.